Group of people hiking with backpacks across rocky terrain

 Difficulty: Moderate to challenging

-5. Lymm Dam and Trans Pennine Trail
+5. Lymm Dam and the Trans Pennine Trail

 Distance: 4 miles